OpenZWave/python-openzwave/docs/README.rst

         virtualenv --python=python3 venv3
         source venv3/bin/activate

-- Install the default flavor.
-It will try  :
+- Install the default flavor  :

     .. code-block:: bash

         (venvX) pip install python_openzwave

-- The previous command install python_openzwave statitically linked to sources downloaded from https://github.com/OpenZWave/python-openzwave/tree/master/archives.
+- The previous command try to install python_openzwave with the flavor 'shared'.
+  If it can't find a precompiled library of openzwave, it will use the flavor 'embed' with sources downloaded from https://github.com/OpenZWave/python-openzwave/tree/master/archives.
-   You can change this using flavors.
+  You can change this using flavor option.
   There is a bug in the package dependencies and flavors on some systems.
 You may need to install dependencies manualy :

  - on python 2.7 :